Answers To Common Motor Vehicle Accident Questions

 What do I need to do if I’m in a car accident?

 The most important thing you can do after a collision is see a health care professional.
 Many accident victims do not feel symptoms right away, so seek medical care even if you think you are fine.

 If you or someone you are with is able to, get contact information from the other driver and any witnesses to the accident.
 Also, have someone take pictures of your vehicle as soon as possible and before it is repaired.
 The old saying is true, “A picture is worth a thousand words.”
 As soon as you can, write down your memories about what happened, and keep notes about how you feel and what you did in the days and weeks following the accident.
 Documenting your personal aches and pain can help if you have to make a personal injury claim later on.

-Who pays if I incur an injury due to an auto accident or my car is damaged?
+Who pays if I am injured in an auto accident or my car is damaged?